Property PR & Digital Marketing

 Strategic planning generally starts with messaging – what does the company stand for or represent, what is its offering, what is distinctive about it and what sort of proof points does it have to support its message?
 Into the planning would be built target markets and audiences, along with a clear sense of what are the objectives of the client.
 It’s wise to do a perception audit to get a clear of idea where the company stands in the market, as this will be a useful measure of performance.
-Important for the PR agency would be clearly defined deliverables, another measure of performance.
+Important for the marcomms agency would be clearly defined deliverables, another measure of performance.
 There would also be a need to meet with the spokespeople and determine what training, if any, is needed.
 There may be a need to review existing branding also.

 It’s important to agree ways to measure performance at the outset.
 Generally, they would include metrics such as the volume of coverage, with a breakdown by relevance, tone and share of voice versus competitors, but also the quality of where coverage appears and who it is seen by.

 How long does a property sector marcomms programme normally run?